codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/deployment-options-to-kubernetes.md

 toc: true
 ---

-Codefresh offers a lot of options when it comes to Kubernetes deployments.
-These are
+Codefresh offers a lot of options when it comes to Kubernetes deployments:

 1. Using the Codefresh GUI to deploy on demand.
-This is the easiest way and was described in the [quick start guide]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/)
+This is the easiest way and was described in the [quick start guide]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/).
 1. Using the [predefined steps]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/#automating-deployments-to-kubernetes) of the GUI pipeline.
-This is also very easy if you are not yet familiar with [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/)
+This is also very easy if you are not yet familiar with [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).
 1. Using the dedicated [deploy step]({{site.baseurl}}/docs/codefresh-yaml/steps/deploy/) in a pipeline.
 Explained in detail in the present page.
 1. Using the [cd-deploy-kubernetes step]({{site.baseurl}}/docs/deploy-to-kubernetes/kubernetes-templating/) in a pipeline.
 This can also perform simple templating on Kubernetes manifests.
 1. Using a [freestyle]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) step with your own `kubectl` commands.
 This is very flexible, but assumes that you know how to work with `kubectl`.
 Described in details in [this page]({{site.baseurl}}/docs/deploy-to-kubernetes/custom-kubectl-commands/).